Big-Life-Lab/PHES-ODM/data_input-formating_suggestions.md

 # Potential suggestions that might be overkill

 Allowing creation of option templates in case we want to reuse a particular style.

+# Notes
+Add && and || support

+Focus on format template/variable declaration for md snippets